Talk by Professor Tom McLeish FRS (Durham University)

 Continue the conversation

-As well as coming to the event, we would love you to have your own conversations online.
+Now that you have come to the event, or watched the video, we would love you to have your own conversations online.

 There is a discussion of the video on Youtube.